sindresorhus/emittery/readme.md

 ##### listener(data)

-#### once(eventName | eventName[])
+#### once(eventName | eventName[], predicate?)

 Subscribe to one or more events only once.
-It will be unsubscribed after the first event.
+It will be unsubscribed after the first event that matches the predicate (if provided).

-Returns a promise for the event data when `eventName` is emitted.
+Returns a promise for the event data when `eventName` is emitted and predicate matches (if provided).
 This promise is extended with an `off` method.

 ```js
 import Emittery from 'emittery';